cedrickchee/capsule-net-pytorch/README.md

 - [WIP] Publish results.
 - [WIP] More testing.
 - Separate training and evaluation into independent command.
-- Jupyter Notebook version
+- Jupyter Notebook version.
 - Create a sample to show how we can apply CapsNet to real-world application.
 - Experiment with CapsNet:
-    * Try using another dataset
+    * Try using another dataset.
-    * Come out a more creative model structure
+    * Come out a more creative model structure.
+- Pre-trained model and weights.

 ## Credits